 It seems that at least Alzheimer’s, if not dementia in general, has now joined other lifestyle diseases such as heart disease, stroke, diabetes, obesity, and lung cancer as diseases mainly associated with the way we live.
 At this time, the social costs of these diseases are only partly mitigated by taxes on tobacco, alcohol and, more recently in some countries, sugar.

-The solution is simple: Change your lifestyle.
+The solution is simple: Changing our lifestyle.
 We suggest considering veganism.

 We know of no other efficient means for individuals to fight our climate emergency, loss of nature, global acidification, eutrophication, fresh water shortage, prevent pandemics, antibiotic resistance, health problems, save countless lives and much much more without the need to wait for government, corporations or technological innovation.
 Go vegan today!
 Contact us for help in your change of lifestyle and to link up with one of the many local communities in your area.